It is vital for investors to understand that interest rates change over time. And it’s equally vital to understand why they go up and down.

 The best way to think of interest rates is as the “price of money”.
 If a borrower wants to spend more than his actual cash on hand, he’ll need to find someone to lend him additional funds.
 The lender will in turn consider the benefits of keeping his money for his own spending or putting it into an investment.

 Both the lender and borrower look at the interest payment on the loaned amount in percentage terms.
 A $5 interest payment on a $100 loan that is outstanding for one year is called a 5% interest rate (5 divided by 100).

 The interest rate charged to a borrower reflects the level of risk that the particular borrower might default on the loan.
-The rise and fall of interest rates is very difficult to predict and reflects economic growth, monetary policy and fiscal policy.
+The rise and fall of interest rates is very difficult to predict.
+Why interest rates change is reflected through economic growth, monetary policy and fiscal policy.